 RESEARCH

-My current book project, “Theater in Pieces: The ‘Elizabethan’ Avant-Garde,” examines the afterlives of Shakespeare and his contemporaries in the long-twentieth-century avant-garde.
-It argues that the emergence of theatrical modernism was closely bound up with the Parisian revival of the “dark Elizabethans,” which played a decisive role in the crystallization of avant-garde attitudes and ideas.
-Beyond this project, I am motivated by an interest in how texts/performances and their material contexts operate together in the production of cultural meanings.
-In a recent article in Shakespeare Yearbook, I analyze the ways in which Julie Taymor uses the iconography of dismemberment in Titus Andronicus to ponder the impact of new media on contemporary audiences.
-My essay on the spatialization of bodies and power in Kafka’s The Trial was published in the Journal of the Kafka Society of America.
-My work also engages with questions of sexuality, cultural identity, and gender relations in early modern literature.
-In an article on Sidney’s Old Arcadia, which Literature Compass awarded its Renaissance Essay Prize, I argue that female characters appropriate writing as a self-conscious mode of negotiating authorial identity within a male-dominated print culture.
-A further essay, published in Prose Studies, shows how Thomas More uses Utopia to explore the impact of print conventions on Renaissance historical discourse and fictional representation.
+In a recent article in Shakespeare Yearbook, I explore how Julie Taymor employs the iconography of dismemberment in Titus Andronicus to consider the effects of new media on contemporary audiences.
+My essay on the spatialization of bodies and power in Kafka’s The Trial appeared in the Journal of the Kafka Society of America.
+I also engage with questions of sexuality, cultural identity, and gender in early modern literature.
+For example, my article on Sidney’s Old Arcadia, which received the Renaissance Essay Prize from Literature Compass, examines how female characters use writing as a self-conscious strategy to negotiate authorial identity within a male-dominated print culture.
+Another essay, published in Prose Studies, analyzes how Thomas More’s Utopia explores the influence of print conventions on Renaissance historical discourse and fictional representation.